uzair-b-m/cyb-sec-threat-analysis/README.md

-# Cyber Security Threat awareness analysis
+# Factors Influencing Cyber Security Precautionary Measures
 This project was a part of my course STA304H1: Surveys, Sampling and Observational Data at UofT.
 This is an observational study, the data used to conduct this study was collected from Statistics Canada.

 ## Goal